 As for the people who should have the drug handy and know how to administer it?
 Preferably everyone.
 While drug overdoses are much more common in some parts of the country, you truly never know when someone near you is going to need intervention using a specialized medication.

-According to Shatterproof, an opioid addiction advocacy group, U.S. Surgeon General Jerome Adams issued an advisory in April of 2018 about Narcan and other drugs containing Naloxone.
+According to Shatterproof FHE Health, an opioid addiction advocacy group, U.S. Surgeon General Jerome Adams issued an advisory in April of 2018 about Narcan and other drugs containing Naloxone.
 Basically, Adams recommended that more people should be trained to use Naloxone to save lives and carry it on their person whenever possible.

 Why Narcan, Specifically?